flaricy/ModForHK/MyStatusMod/README.md

 - Current Boss health

-- Player and Boss position (X, Y coordinates)
+- Player and Boss position (this is a global one), velocity

 - Player and Boss bounding box size (width and height)